Located in the Matanuska Valley, Palmer is 42 miles northeast of Anchorage via the Glenn Highway.

 - Photograph and observe musk ox at the Musk-Ox Farm, open May to September.

-- Rent a pedal boat, rowboat or canoe at Kepler Park.
+- Rent a canoe at Matanuska Lakes State Recreation Park.

 - Knik Glacier Tours, 10 miles south via the Old Glenn then 8.4 miles up Knik River Road, transports visitors to the face of Knik Glacier.